trueos/trueos-docs/trueos-handbook/postinstall.rst

 `PEFS Encryption <https://sysadm.us/handbook/client/sysadmclient.html#pefs>`_
 for more detailed instructions to initialize a user with *PEFS*.

+:numref:`Figure %s <persona1>` shows the :guilabel:`PersonaCrypt` tab.
-The :guilabel:`PersonaCrypt` tab, shown in :numref:`Figure %s <persona1>`, is used to initialize PersonaCrypt for the user.
+This tab is used to initialize PersonaCrypt for the user.

 .. _persona1: